hpcc-systems/MAF/README.md

 Command explanation:

-- --rm: remove the container after it stops
+- -d: run the container in detached mode
-- -it: interactive mode, so the container logs are shown in the terminal
+- --name localstack: name the container "localstack"
-- -p 4566:4566: expose the port 4566 of the container to the port 4566 of the host
+- -p 4566:4566: expose port 4566 of the container to port 4566 of the host
+- -v /var/run/docker.sock:/var/run/docker.sock: mount the docker socket for lambda support
-- localstack/localstack:3.0.2: the image to use and version
+- localstack/localstack:4.6.0: the image to use and version

 Then you can initialize, or reinitialize the services in localstack using the `initLocalstack.tf` file when testing: